 My practice is part therapy, part social commentary.
 I work across a spectrum of creative mediums to tell stories that range in topic and scope.
 In recent years, I have found that I have been making art to empower the disenfranchised and powerless, and to combat the systematic oppression that plagues our world today.
-This work explores how identity is informed by mythology and story.
+This work explores how power is informed by identity and mythology.
 I use mythology to create conversation around how we see ourselves and others.
 In the past, I have created work that brought people together and fortified the souls of the people in the most pain and the most struggle.
 Now I make work that not only focuses on pain, but also on the joy of those people.
 Through my work, I am having a conversation with myself.
 When that conversation is made public, my hope is that people can see themselves in my work and it helps them grow, along with myself.

 My work is constantly changing and evolving, just as I am.
 There are a few subjects that consistently present themselves in my work.
 Identity is one such concept that I have spent much of my life dissecting.
 My work is rooted in the Black American experience because that is my experience.
 I am motivated by how I internally process the idea of race and how it has personally affected my life, as well as the larger socio-political implications of race in America and the world.
 I explore this concept from the place of an artist that sees the importance of lending his talents to help liberate, emboldened, and protect Black people and culture through the stories I tell.
 I also use the themes of identity to critique the cultural norms and practices of Black America and the troupes thrust upon us by the status quo, as well as the trauma that comes with everyday life.